-About 25 years ago, United Way of Portage County moved away from awarding money in the form of block grants to funding programs and the Allocation Committee became the Community Impact Committee.
-Agencies submit grant applications for the program they want United Way to fund.
+About 30 years ago, United Way of Portage County moved away from awarding money in the form of block grants to funding programs and the Allocation Committee became the Community Impact Committee.
+Agencies submit grant applications for programs they want United Way to fund.
 The proposals need to show:

 - that there is a need

-- how the organization applying is going to fill that need
+- how the organization is going to fill that need

 - what resources they have